Idroy/install/README.md

 # Readme
 Use first.sh to add windows partition to /mnt/windows and make symbolic links from windows partition to home folder

-The .desktop files are modified for use with plank.
-Copy to /usr/share/applications/ or use the plank-launchers.sh
+Use second.sh to install programs and copy the .desktop files to /usr/share/applications/

+Use third.sh to install the icon themes and to make vim usable.
+It also makes plank use the launchers I want to use.